SchweizerischeBundesbahnen/hibernate_hbm2annotation/README.md

-# What is is
+# What is this?

-This script may helps you to migrate bigger projects from hibernate hbm.xml files to annotations.
+This script *helps* you to migrate bigger projects from hibernate hbm.xml files to annotations.
-It is able to migrate the most common annotations automaticly.
-But not all.
-The complicated part will be up to you to do be done manualy.
+It is able to migrate most common annotations automatically, but not all, meaning the complicated part will be up to you to do be done manualy.
 It will just do the monkey work for you.

+In our repository, we were able to automate about 90% of the work, but you may find that your codebase is different.
+We still encountered a lot of manual work, but if your code already follows hibernate best practices, it should be easier.

-The Imports will be addet but possibly not in the order as your ide expect and a reformating might be required.
+The Imports will be addet but possibly not in the order as your IDE expects and a reformatting might be required.

 # Setup

-Copy config.dist.php to config.php and put the path to your java project into.
+Copy config.dist.php to config.php and put the path to your java project into it.

 To run you needs to use php >= 7.2

 **Important:** after a branch switch, `rm *.json` before running the script.
+This makes sure the script knows about every file.

 # Usage

-There are 2 commands analyse.php and migrate.php
+There are two commands `analyse.php` and `migrate.php`

-migrate.php provides some cmd options.
-Please view code of this file to see them.
+`migrate.php` provides some cmd options.
+Please view code of this file to see them all.

-## Example
+## Examples

 ```{php}
 php migrate.php --printWriteStats --hbmFilter="Betriebspunkt\.hbm"
 ```

+The `--hbmFilter` option accepts PHP-Regex (mostly PCRE) and applies it to the `.hbm.xml`-paths.

+When using the `--hbmFilter` option be sure to run at least two files that are next to eachother in the hierarchy at the same time.
+The generation of `@AttributeOverride`-annotations might otherwise not work properly.

 ```{php}
 php migrate.php --printWriteStats --collectUnsupportedAnnoationsFile="C:/devsbb/tmp/annotations_not.txt"